 Opening your own inline and roller skating pro shop can be a lot of fun for a current or former skater.
-You may want to start with a low risk internet shop, or you can rent or lease space in a rink or near a skate park or sports center.
+You may want to start with a low risk internet shop, or you can rent or lease space in a rink or near a skate park or sports center to sell and service skate equipment.
 You may get to see and even try new equipment as soon as it comes to market, everyday you will be visited either virtually or in person by people who share your sports interest and you will probably be located in or near inline skating or a roller sports activity site.

 A Skate Shop is the Perfect Business